dogweather/forkful/content/en/clojure/files-and-io/creating-a-temporary-file.md

   \ for intermediate data storage.
 Programmers use them for things like caching, data\u2026"
 lastmod: '2024-03-13T22:44:59.762802-06:00'
 model: gpt-4-1106-preview
-summary: "Creating a temporary file is the process of making a short-lived file for\
+summary: Creating a temporary file is the process of making a short-lived file for intermediate data storage.
-  \ intermediate data storage.
-Programmers use them for things like caching, data\u2026"
 title: Creating a temporary file
 weight: 21
 ---